karthikindia/spreed-bigbluebutton/README.md

 Needless to say, help wanted

-1. Add the 2 BBB parameters (server and key) in the admin settings of this App instead of config.php
+1. Add the 2 BBB parameters (server and key) in the admin settings UI of this App instead of config.php
-2. Change name of this app -- recommended: 'Talk with BigBlueButton'
+2. Change name of this app -- recommended: name = 'Talk with BigBlueButton' and id = 'talk_bbb'
 3. Publish to apps store under new name

 If you need a BBB server for testing, please PM me.